aws-solutions/mlops-workload-orchestrator/README.md

 ## Known Issues

-### Pipeline may fail in custom model container build due to Docker Hub rate limits
+### Image Builder Pipeline may fail due to Docker Hub rate limits

 When building custom model container that pulls public docker images from Docker Hub in short time period, you may occasionally face throttling errors with an error message such as:
 ` toomanyrequests You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limit`